Skip to main content

 sudo grep -i "POSSIBLE BREAK-IN" /var/log/auth.log

-# Check for users with empty passwords
+# Users with empty passwords

 sudo awk -F: '($2 == "") {print $1}' /etc/shadow